The New Frontier Closed Area Boundary

-Hikers should pay attention to the following routes:
+People should pay attention to the following hiking routes:

-- from Robin's Nest to Lin Ma Hang Village (Hikers are advised to end the journey at the Kwong Shan Police Lookout and follow the same route back to Robin’s Nest);
+- The section of Lin Ma Hang Road between Wang Lek and Sha Tau Kok is a Frontier Closed Area.
+Except with a valid Closed Area Permit, hikers entering Lin Ma Hang Village are not allowed to leave via the said section of Lin Ma Hang Road.
+(Hikers are advised to end the journey at the Kwong Shan Police Lookout and follow the same route back to Robin’s nest);